Pata Zoo offers reward to catch graffiti vandals

 The zoo would keep the graffiti until police catch the group responsible.
 It resumed full operations on March 3 after a one-year renovation.

-Bang Yi Khan police said on Saturday that CCTV showed five suspects arriving on three motorcycles before parking opposite the mall and going on to graffiti the signage.
+Meanwhile, Bang Yi Khan police said yesterday that CCTV showed the five suspects arriving on three motorcycles before parking opposite the mall and going on to graffiti the wall.
 Police have seized spray paint cans left at the scene.